 6. Relax and Be PRESENT!

 Like life, travelling can often be very go-go-go-go-go-go.
 No wonder a common feeling is to get home and then feel like needing a vacation after the vacation!
-It’s one of the reasons I meditate every morning, at home or travelling.
+It’s one of the reasons I meditate every morning, at home or while travelling.
 It sets me up for being able to catch whatever the day has in store for me and run with it with some grace and gratitude.
-Taking some space by having a proper beach day (like the girls and I did in Barcelona) or reading a book in a park like Princes Street Gardens in Edinburgh always settles me, and I try very hard to put my iPhone away more often.
+Taking some space by doing some travel yoga, having a proper beach day (like the girls and I did in Barcelona), or reading a book in a park like Princes Street Gardens in Edinburgh always settles me.
+I also try to put my iPhone away more often, which I think is the best way to ‘unplug’.

 On my last day anywhere, I try not have anything scheduled other than when I need to leave for the airport or get in the car to go home.
-Also, sleep.
+Also, make sure to stretch and sleep.
 Lots of sleep.

 How do you keep healthy and happy while travelling?
 Would love to hear your tips!